activethinkers

 Is that real freedom?

-“If we don’t become active thinkers, the only freedom we have is the freedom of buying – the freedom to consume.”
+“If we don’t become active thinkers, the only freedom left to us is the freedom to buy — the freedom to consume.”

 Take time to reflect

-For our society, we have value as consumers.
-That is the logic behind her statement.
-We are consumers, and we believe consuming is a gained freedom.
-And as consumers, we are targeted by credit cards, hospitals, hotels, retailers and so on.
-Plus, web companies and social media.
+For our society, we hold value as consumers.
+That is the logic behind her statement: we are consumers, and we believe consuming is a freedom we’ve gained.
+As consumers, we are targeted by credit card companies, hospitals, hotels, retailers, and beyond—plus, web companies and social media.

 Consumption, per se, is not wrong.
-What is wrong is the blind direction it has taken, the voracious capability of eating up everything.
-That ignorant way of devouring each product or service without any evaluation.
-Just because it’s advertised, the brand is popular.
-Because it’s new, it will work (so throw away the old one).
+What is wrong is the blind direction it has taken, the voracious appetite for devouring everything.
+That ignorant way consume each product or service without any evaluation.
+Just because it’s advertised, because the brand is popular.
+Because it’s new—out with the old and in with the next.
+We hastily discard what we have to chase after the latest novelty, whatever it may be.

 Brands, we believe we use them, but the opposite is true.
 They use us.
-Our freedom is limited to our consumption.
+Our freedom is limited to our consumption–the freedom to buy.

 Active thinkers consider the long haul, so they consider their actions within a long-term vision.
 It’s fundamental to become conscious about what we consume and how.
 Unless we want to discover the consequences of our actions once the damage is a reality.

-Now more than ever, we need active thinkers.
-People who think before consuming.
+Now, more than ever, we need active thinkers—people who pause and think before consuming.
 Yes, think.
 That’s the greatest freedom we have.

 Can we truly please everyone?
 No, obviously, we cannot.

 To illustrate, if you usually buy fast fashion, you would never check out our selection.
-If you like to show off logo emblazoned garments, we are not for you.
+If you like showing off logo-emblazoned garments, we are not for you.
 If you are a passive consumer, perhaps you will not interact with us.

 Over about twenty-five years in the fashion field, we saw the rise and fall of the system.
 A fast-paced environment in which profit and marketing took over creativity.
 And ultimately, it led to the exploitation of people and the planet.
 This system now needs a new air, something more, beyond that glossy facade.
 Creative visions supported by a conscious approach.